 Microsoft Power BI Benefits

 The next software we’ll look at is Microsoft Power BI, a data visualization that enables businesses and organizations to make confident decisions at every level.
-It has smart tools and enterprise-grade self-service analytics important to best business management processes.
+It has smart tools and enterprise-grade self-service analytics, which are important features in business management software.

 The crowning feature of Microsoft Power BI is its information dashboards, which you can easily embed in your applications for a unified experience.
 These dashboards can also be customized according to your specific needs, helping you transform enterprise data into rich and easy-to-understand visuals.